ASHLEE HUNT LCSW, Eating Disorder & Anxiety Therapist for Women in Salt Lake City, Utah (Online)

 Outside of Therapy

-Outside of sessions, I’m hanging out with my two Goldendoodles, riding my bike through Snow Canyon State Park (seriously, everyone should try it at least once), or listening to Taylor Swift.
+Outside of sessions, I’m hanging out with my two Goldendoodles, riding my bike through Snow Canyon State Park (seriously, everyone should try it at least once), or riding my scooter with my husband.
 I love being outdoors and finding little ways to enjoy life, the same kind of balance I hope my clients get to build for themselves.

 I graduated from Southern Utah University in Cedar City with two bachelor’s degrees, one in Psychology and one in Family Life and Human Development.
 After that, I went on to earn my Master’s in Social Work from Utah State University in Logan.
 Just for fun, I later came back to USU as an adjunct professor, teaching future social workers the foundations of practice.